Trip Types

 C.D

-During the pre-trip Planning Curriculum and the 3-day/2-night trip, you will learn critical skills including: gear selection, meal preparation, map making, on- and off-trail navigation, overnight food protection, water purification, campsite selection, human waste disposal, and more.
+During the pre-trip Planning Curriculum (10 weeks) and the in-person field component (3 or 5 days), you will start to develop all critical backpacking skills, including gear selection, meal preparation, map making, on- and off-trail navigation, overnight food protection, water purification, campsite selection, human waste disposal, and more.
+By the end of the experience, you should be able to plan and complete overnight trips of your own, and perhaps informally lead family members, friends, and Scouts.

-The Fundamentals course is suitable for most applicants who are in average (or better) shape relative to their peers.
+Fundamentals-level courses are suitable for most applicants who are in average (or better) shape relative to their peers.

 A tutorial on topographic maps, one of the most important tools in the navigator’s “tool kit,” along with a watch, compass, altimeter, and GPS device.